40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-SDN/README.md

 This Azure ARM template will automatically deploy a full working environment containing the following components.

 - 2 FortiGate firewalls in an active/passive deployment
-- 1 VNET with 2 protected subnets and 4 subnets required for the FortiGate deployment (external, internal, ha mgmt and ha sync).
+- 1 VNET with 2 protected subnets and 4 subnets required for the FortiGate deployment (external, internal, ha sync and ha mgmt).
 If using an existing VNet, it must already have 5 subnets
 - 3 public IPs.
 The first public IP is for cluster access to/through the active FortiGate.
 The other two PIPs are for Management access
 - User Defined Routes (UDR) for the protected subnets

+By default, the FortiGate VMs are deployed with 4 NICs: the HA sync port (port3) and HA management port (port4) are kept on separate interfaces and subnets.
+Starting with FortiOS 7.0.1 (mantis 670058), the HA sync and HA management functions can be combined onto a single port (port3), reducing the deployment to 3 NICs per VM.
+This is controlled by the `fortiGateHAPortMode` template parameter (`4-NIC` or `3-NIC`, default `4-NIC`).
+When `3-NIC` is selected, the dedicated HA management subnet is not deployed and the management public IP is instead attached directly to port3's private IP.
+Selecting `3-NIC` also allows the use of instance types with only 3 NICs available.

 ![active/passive design](images/fgt-ap-sdn.png)